arthurdegrandpre/Numerilab_EE/scripts/numerilab_GEE_english_version.md

 ```

 Previous code allow to display many images at the same time.
-The next one will be prefered to select the best images according to filter applied.
+The next one will be preferred to select the best images according to filter applied.

 ```{.javascript .klippy}